the-tobias-project/odbc-module/README.md

     └── user
 ```

 The install process will generate:

-.Renviron in $HOME  (created if it does not exist, RLIB set up if exists)

 .env file with environmental variables.
 These are loaded via lines of code added to ~/.bashrc.
 The install process is reversible running: make clean.